06000208/web-widgets/README.md

 Transparent web pages for your desktop, emulating the technique and form factor of [OBS browser sources](https://obsproject.com/kb/browser-source)

-You could use this, for example, with [discord's streamkit overlay](https://streamkit.discord.com/overlay)
+You could use this, for example, with [discord's streamkit overlays](https://streamkit.discord.com/overlay)

 This is a work in progress and highly experimental

-⚠️ Be aware that anti-cheat software may not like this, and that using this alongside games with intrusive anti-cheat may risk your account.
-This is because cheaters sometimes do similar things with their software (always on top, click through, transparent)
+⚠️ Be aware that using this alongside games with intrusive anti-cheat may risk your account, as cheaters sometimes do similar things with their software (always on top, click through, transparent)

 ## Code of Conduct